sevenval/php-ext-css/README.md

 being processed.

-The MPZ edition uses the [Memory-Pool-Z](https://alex-schneider.github.io/mpz/) to increase the real processing speed of `php-ext-css` to over 30 % while reducing the system time to over 45 %.
+The MPZ edition uses the [Memory-Pool-Z](https://alex-schneider.github.io/mpz/) to increase the real processing speed of `php-ext-css` to over 35 % while reducing the user time to over 40% and system time to over 10 %.

 ## Library Features